John Davis Barnett: National Library of Canada movement

 Barnett was one of the first advocates for a Canadian national library.
 At the opening of the 20th century the Canadian identity was just awakening and the need for national cultural and educational institutions was beginning to be discussed within the broader political arena.
 Barnett was vocal in his thoughts.
-Beginning in 1910, J D Barnett saw the function of a national library as storage, lending and inter-library lending with a leadership role in a joint-action agreements between provincial library and a national library with regard to joint functions such as inter-library lending.
+Beginning in 1910, J D Barnett saw the function of a national library as storage, lending and inter-library lending with a leadership role in joint-action agreements between provincial library and a national library with regard to joint functions such as inter-library lending.
 He saw the primary role of a library as education; a national library’s role within the national educational context.
 He was also a vocal advocate of advertising any library, but particularly a national library where one had yet to be founded.
 More controversial at the time, he supported a collections management strategy of quality and not demand.
 In May 1918 Barnett wrote an article for the Ontario Library Review advocating a national library.
 Unfortunately timing was not in his favour, and it was not until nearly 20 years after his death that the National Library of Canada was created by an Act of Parliament in 1953 and later as the Library and Archives of Canada.